 I was visiting my dad recently.
 Both my toddler and my toddler nephew were there and both had their tantrums and at different times.
 On top of the “spunky” toddler behavior, it was a chaotic and, at times, stressful weekend.
 My dad, the entire time, stayed very calm.
 Curious me asked him why and he simply said “I choose not to get pi***d off.”

-So this is the big secret I referred to during my stressful moment.
 I was flustered that my coveted “me time” had been spoiled but I had to choose not to be flustered.
-Why waste the emotional energy, right?
+Why waste the emotional energy?

 Presently, my toddler is asleep.
 I had placed my head on her pillow, she put her hand on my head and held her face as close to mine as possible and almost immediately fell asleep.
 I don’t just love this little girl, I really like her.
 I like her even when it is bedtime and she is an angry toddler.